-Please register for your audition.
 Payment of a non-refundable audition fee of $50 is required immediately after registering for your audition.
+The registration link will be made available in mid-to late August.
 Your confirmation email will include a payment link.
-You must pay the audition fee in a timely manner in order to avoid cancellation of your audition.
+You must pay the audition fee immediately following your registration of the audition to avoid cancellation of your audition.
 However, if you are an internal transfer, the fee will be waived.
 Please notify us after registering for your audition.

 We also offer a theatre minor for undergraduate students, which does not require an audition.

-The university application deadline has been extended to November 15, 2018.
+The university application is November 1, 2019.
 Late applications will be accepted, but only on a case-by-case basis.

 Please follow the requirements and guidelines as you prepare for your audition.
 If you have a headshot and resume, please upload them at least two weeks in advance of your audition, to the online portal hub: